HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/Dev Guide.md

 VisitVarDecl checks whether the declared variable has been annotated: if so, it adds the annotation as an attribute.
 VisitFunctionDecl does the same for functions declarations.
 Attributes are then handled by Clang through a call to intrinsic function llvm.var.attributes (for local variables and function parameters), or to llvm.global.annotations (for global variables and function declarations).
 This puts the annotations exactly where the Taffo Initialized pass would expect that with the old syntax (__attribute(annotate("taffo_ann"))), so no change is required to the taffo framework.

+## How to build the plugin alone to play with it
+(clone and build LLVM 10 and Clang 10)

+    - cd TaffoClangPlugin (wherever it is)

+    - mkdir build

+    - cd build

+    - cmake ..

+    - sudo make install

+    - (navigate to the repo containing your C file enriched with #taffo pragmas, let's say main.c)

+    - clang -c -Xclang -load -Xclang /usr/local/lib/TaffoPlugin.so -Xclang -add-plugin -Xclang taffo-plugin -S -emit-llvm main.c

+This will generate LLVM IR enriched with annotations which can be parsed and used by TAFFO to enforce floating point to fixed point optimization.

 ## References(Clang 10)
 [Clang AST tutorial](http://swtv.kaist.ac.kr/courses/cs453-fall13/Clang%20tutorial%20v4.pdf)